ch3n9w/dev/README.md

 - Neovim
   - Only use 30- plugins to make Neovim tiny and good enough for simple editing
   - the completion behavior simulate vscode's, which is more intuitive:)
-- lf
-  - integrate with fzf, press `f` to start fuzzy search from pwd

 ## Keymap